sheriecarter/public-library-app/1_users_and_auth.md

   root GET  /                users#index
 ```

-Note the special `Prefix` column this will be of great use later.

-Well the even bigger question now is **what to do next?** The truth is we don't have a `users#index`.
+If we're working routeside-in, the question now is **what to do next?** There are a few ways to figure this out.
+We could go to our new home page in the browser and see a helpful error message.
+Just looking at the output we have so far, you may notice we don't have a `users#index`.
 We don't even have a `UsersController`.

 Let's practice using our `rails generate` skills.

 ```bash
 rails g controller users